bitbend/bitbend-blog/CODE_OF_CONDUCT.md

-# BitBend Knowledge Garden Code of Conduct
+# Bit & Bend Code of Conduct

-Welcome to the **BitBend** Knowledge Garden!
+Welcome to the **Bit & Bend**!
 To maintain a respectful, productive, and inclusive community, we ask everyone to adhere to the following Code of Conduct.

 ## 1. Our Pledge